thegboat/dont_validate/README.md

 # DontValidate

-TODO: Write a gem description
+Remove earlier defined validations from ActiveModel inheritors.

-Remove earlier defined validations from ActiveModels
+Use when updating the source file is not feasible

 Add this line to your application's Gemfile: